 Decentralisation also takes place in terms of energy: energy is efficiently produced from wind, sun, and water.
 Solar collectors and wind turbines are purposefully integrated into the landscape where wind speed, soil conditions, topography and settlement structure make this seem most sensible.
 No longer functional industrial areas are used for decentralized storage of energy as hydrogen, water heat or in pumped storage facilities.

-Short distances between production and consumption, allows to reduce looses due to transportation.
+Short distances between production and consumption, allows reducing looses due to transportation.
 Decentralisation increases resilience, surpluses are fed into the grid, oil and gas no longer play a role, CO2 neutrality is the norm.
 Citizen electricity and energy communities based on an intelligent network system make energy production accessible to everyone.

 The current average speed of motorized traffic in Berlin is 20km/h.
 This can also be achieved with the (e-)bicycle.
 On average, Berlin households own fewer motor vehicles than compared with other German cities.
 We are on the right track.
 The empty streets of the Corona Crisis have given us an idea of what can happen: streets can give space for games and sports recreation and bring more peace.
 However, technical development is unclear.
 We do not know which solutions will prevail in the future.
 What is clear is that mobility will change, that cars and private transport will no longer play the main role, that autonomous driving will increase.
 We are therefore creating the conditions for more sustainable mobility.
 This means further expanding the network of cycle paths and making them suitable for fast e-mobility, creating space for intermodality points for switching between different modes of transport (collective, public, individual), restricting motorised individual transport, re-directing heavy traffic to specific transport axes and waterways.
 This allows us to convert streetscape gained into public spaces and upgrading road spaces as shared interfaces for various mobility modes of the future.